janko-sokolovic/ie-stop/README.md

-# IE STOP!
+# IE Stop!

-How many hours have you wasted hacking an already working solution to also work on ie?
+How many hours have we wasted hacking an already working solution to also work on IE?

-This tool is used to make ie completely obsolete.
-For every project you use, add this tiny package which will 'motivate' the user to switch to another browser.
+This tool is used to make IE completely obsolete.
+For every project you use, add this tiny package which will "motivate" the user to switch to another browser.

 ## Installation